 During this past year, two RI organizations – the Jewish Alliance of RI and RI Coalition for Israel – had formally adopted the IHRA Working Definition.
 Nationally and internationally it has found increasing acceptance by governments, NGOs, law enforcement, and higher education.

-A special committee was formed to research and evaluate the Working Definition for SBHERC.
-The committee came back after several months of careful study and recommended it be adopted by SBHERC.
+A special committee was formed to research and evaluate the Working Definition for SBHEC.
+The committee came back after several months of careful study and recommended it be adopted by SBHEC.
 On Wednesday, December 16, the 7th night of Chanukah 2020, the board formally adopted the IHRA Working Definition of Anti-Semitism.
 Supporting this Working Definition goes hand-in-hand with our mission of Holocaust education.

 We are proud to join the growing number of community organizations that have adopted the IHRA Working Definition of Anti-Semitism.